FranceGall/terraform-beginner-bootcamp-2023/README.md

     "Arn": "arn:aws:iam::640012971074:user/terraform-beginner-bootcamp-patrick"
 }
 ```
-We need to geenrate AWS CLI credits from IAM User in order to the user AWS CLI (Client Secret)
+We need to generate AWS CLI credits from IAM User in order to the user AWS CLI (Client Secret)

 #### AWS Keys to store in Terminal
 export AWS_ACCESS_KEY_ID='AKIAZKA56EXAMPLE'